b-m-f/WirtBot/Website/content/documentation/setup.md

 ### Mounting the configuration files to the host

-For backup purposes you can mount the following files:
+For backup purposes you can mount the following files to your host:

 - WireGuard config: `/etc/wireguard/server.conf`
 - CoreDNS config: `/etc/coredns/Corefile`